mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/07/13/day-175/">July 13, 2017</a></small></div>
-<p><strong>Two Republican senators introduced an alternative health care plan</strong> moments before McConnell briefed senators on the revised bill to repeal and replace the Affordable Care Act.
+<p><strong>Two Republican senators introduced an alternative health care plan</strong> moments before McConnell briefed senators on the revised bill to repeal and replace the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>.
 The plan by Lindsey Graham and Bill Cassidy would keep most of Obamacare's federal taxes in place, but direct that money to the states to control.
 "We're going to support Mitch's effort with his new plan, but we want an alternative and we're going to see which one can get 50 votes," Graham said.
 "We're not undercutting Mitch, he's not undercutting us." (<a href="http://www.cnn.com/2017/07/13/politics/lindsey-graham-bill-cassidy-health-care-plan/">CNN</a> / <a href="http://www.politico.com/story/2017/07/13/lindsey-graham-health-care-proposal-240503">Politico</a>)</p>